 How Many YouTube Shorts Should You Post Per Day?
-(2026 Guide)
+(2026)

 How many YouTube Shorts should you post per day?
 The data points to 1–3 per day for aggressive growth, or 3–7 per week for sustainable results.
 This guide breaks down the ideal frequency by channel size, what the algorithm rewards, and how to stay consistent without burning out.